-1. Maintain a membership of at least eight (8), the majority of whom must be blind or visually impaired, unless otherwise determined by the board of directors; shall submit to the PCB office the chapter membership’s appropriate membership dues and; shall observe the organization’s membership reporting requirements;
+- Maintain a membership of at least eight (8), the majority of whom must be blind or visually impaired, unless otherwise determined by the board of directors; shall submit to the PCB office the chapter or special interest affiliates membership’s appropriate membership dues and; shall observe the organization’s membership reporting requirements;

-2. Hold all organization functions in adherence of PCB’s physical accessibility standards.
+- Hold all organization functions in adherence to PCB’s physical accessibility standards.

 Article X: Amendments

 These Bylaws may be amended only at an annual convention of the Pennsylvania Council of the Blind.
-Proposed amendments must be submitted in writing to the Bylaws Committee no later than April 30.
-The Bylaws Committee shall review the proposed amendments to determine whether they are in conflict with any other provision of these Bylaws before referring them to the convention for final action.
+Proposed amendments must be submitted in writing to the Parliamentary Committee no later than April 30.
+The Parliamentary Committee shall review the proposed amendments to determine whether they are in conflict with any other provision of these Bylaws before referring them to the convention for final action.

-A copy of all proposed amendments must be forwarded to the home/office of members of the Board of Directors and to the President of each Chapter and Special Interest Affiliate no later than thirty (30) days prior to the convention.
+A copy of all proposed amendments must be forwarded to the home/office of members of the Board of Directors and to the President of each Chapter and Special Interest Affiliate, the head of Any non-profit agency member, the head of any for-profit corporation member and At-large Members no later than thirty (30) days prior to the convention.

 Article XI: Procedure